-Autumn and Winter are a great time to head out on a road trip through the Golden Outback.
+Spring is a great time to head out on a road trip through the Golden Outback.
 Those inland outback areas are a little cooler, and the bright blue, clear skies contrast so beautifully with the earth.
+Plus there's an abundance of gorgeous wildflowers to see!

 It’s also one of the best time to go remote and go camping!
 The weather has cooled down from those hot Summer days, which can making sleeping in a swag or tent a tad uncomfortable.
 It’s now a pleasant temperature to get out and explore, and then get cosy in front of a fire at night as you watch the blanket of stars appear.